Positive representations of non-simply-laced split real quantum groups: Positive representations of of type

 \subsection{Classical principal series representations}

 Using the above transformation, we can find the classical principal series representations for $B_2$ by commuting the corresponding root subgroup to the front.
-Under the Mellin transform, let $t,v$ be the variables corresponding to the Lusztig's parameter $a,c$ of the short root, while $u,w$ corresponds to the Lusztig's parameter $b,d$ of the long roots.
+Under the Mellin transform, let $t, v$ be the variables corresponding to the Lusztig's parameters $a, c$ of the short root, while $u, w$ correspond to the parameters $b, d$ of the long root.

 \begin{Prop} Corresponding to $w_0=s_1s_2s_1s_2$ where $1$ is short and $2$ is long, we have

 so that the corresponding Mellin transformed action on $f(t,u,v,w)$ is given by